Hosnaa-gh/Hosnaa-gh/README.md

 ## 📌 About Me

 - 🌱 I’m currently learning **Python** and **Java**.
-- 💻 I enjoy building small projects and improving my coding style.
+- 💻 I enjoy building projects and improving my coding style.
-- ✨ I love clean, simple, and readable code.
+- ✨ I love clean and readable code.
 - 🎧 Coding with music is my favorite vibe.
 - 🧩 I’m interested in backend development, frontend basics, and problem-solving.
 - 🚀 I’m always trying to learn something new.